Changissnz/nu_merchant_principal/README.md

-As it turned out in this section's descriptions, the pathological power of the "cycle", the adversary to the group, is the reactionary body of deceptive and corrective processes the group believed that they had to engage in as adequate defense for their structural and economic insufficiencies against the "cycle".
+As it turned out in this section's descriptions, the pathological power of the "cycle", the adversary to the group, is the reactionary body of deceptive and corrective processes a group may believe that they have to engage in as adequate defense for their structural and economic insufficiencies against the "cycle".